daolicloud/daolinet-openstack/README.md

 ------------------
 * Lightweight connection of Docker containers, just like Docker's lightweight virtualization of containers without the extra load of a hypervisor, means you can get more out of your hardware resource.

-* Connected containers can be distributed over a swarm of Docker hosts anywhere, which are a mixture of laptops or PCs in your office or home, virtual machines or servers in your own datacenter, or public clouds such as AWS.
+* Connected containers can be distributed over a swarm of Docker hosts anywhere, which can be laptops or PCs inside the firewalls of your office or home, virtual machines or servers in your own datacenter, or even in public clouds such as AWS.

 * High avalability replication of micro-servicing containers are streamline provisioned to suit the dynamic nature of containers.